rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 There are some adaptions of the model classes used from RsyncOSX.
 And I am also using the oportunity to fix some of the more convoluted and old parts of code.

-- estimation and executing single tasks works
+- estimation and executing single tasks works, all three types of tasks
-- estimating of all and selcetd tasks works
+- estimating of all and selected tasks works
 - select and execute several tasks works
 - progressviews works

-The plan is to make the source open sometime in February 2021.
-For the moment it is a private repo on my [GitHub account](https://github.com/rsyncOSX/).
+## The source code

+The source is available on my [GitHub account](https://github.com/rsyncOSX/RsyncSwiftUI).
+If you have any comments or ideas please use [the discussion part for RsyncSwiftUI](https://github.com/rsyncOSX/RsyncSwiftUI/discussions).

+## A few screenshots

 **The UI will change, but the overall structure of the new version will be like the views below.**

-Below are a few screendumps of the alpha version of the SwiftUI based version of RsyncOSX.If you have any comments or ideas please use [the discussion part for RsyncOSX](https://github.com/rsyncOSX/RsyncOSX/discussions).
+Below are a few screendumps of the alpha version of the SwiftUI based version of RsyncOSX.

-## A few screenshots

 The default view when starting the app.
 Select a new profile any time and the app reloads the data.